jevinthaiparampil/nurikabe-asp/README.md

 # Nurikabe ASP Demo

-Comparing ASP encodings of Nurikabe puzzles using clingo.
+Comparing two ASP encodings of Nurikabe puzzles using clingo.
 The goal is to show how encoding choices affect grounding and solving time across instances of different sizes.

 ## Steps to run